MaksymRybak/demo-java-modularity/src_java9_migration/encapsulated_types/README.md

-# Demo for presenting errors used encapsulated jdk class
+# Demo for presenting errors if you use encapsulated in java9 jdk classes

 **compile with java8 to see java warning**
 **compile with java9 to see java error**